MathAdventurer/EVSense/README.md

 The repository of EVSense: a robust and scalable approach to non-intrusive EV charging detection.

-> by Xudong Wang, Guoming Tang

 ## What is EVSense

- A DNN model designed for household EV charging detection only using the aggregated load curve, so called *non-intrusive EV charging detection*.
+ A DNN model designed for household EV charging detection only using the aggregated load curve,  *non-intrusive EV charging detection*.

 ## What does this project contain